 Second, the proof of concept in the medical sector showed that there is nothing domain-specific in SBOMs.
 What goes for software in the field of medical technology applies to any software chain in any field, be it finance, energy, or manufacturing.
 Maturity models, methods for assessing the quality of an organization’s continuous improvement processes based on the use of SBOMs, have been set.
 That is important because the higher the maturity, the better an organization can turn incidents and errors into improvements.
 Also, new technological standards, such as a way to give software components a global, unique identifier or blockchain techniques, are being tested in the field.¹³ᴮ

 Third, and perhaps most surprisingly: the cost of creating software does not go up when using SBOMs.
-On the contrary, taking the whole software value chain into account, costs are reduced because organizations can save hundreds of hours in risk analysis, vulnerability management, and remediation processes.
+On the contrary, by taking the whole software value chain into account, costs are reduced because organizations can save hundreds of hours in risk analysis, vulnerability management, and remediation processes.

 Finally, multinational companies such as Philips Medical and Siemens Healthcare have created automated systems for SBOM-management and pioneered delivery of SBOMs to their customers in the medical sector, thus putting theory into practice.¹⁴

 So, it’s all there; nothing new needs to be invented.
 But so far, the software bill of materials is rarely used.
 It’s use is still rare in the medical domain, organizations within critical infrastructures or the financial sector are only discovering its merits.
 And even in these heavy regulated domains, SBOMS are still rare.

 Here are a few ideas on how to change that.